 Muslims and Marginalisation

-13% of the Muslim community are marginalised in India.
+13% of the Muslim community is marginalised in India.
 They have over the years been deprived of the benefits of socio-economic development, basic amenities, literacy, and public employment.
-Take a look at the revision pointers on this section under Class 8 Understanding Marginalisation:
+Take a look at the revision pointers in this section under Class 8 Understanding Marginalisation:

-- This socially excluded Muslims in some instances has led to their migration from places where they have lived which leads to the ghettoization of the community.
+- These socially excluded Muslims in some instances have led to their migration from places where they have lived which leads to the ghettoization of the community.

 - Ghettoization: A ghetto is an area or locality that is largely populated by people of a particular community.
 This can be due to various social, cultural, and economic reasons.

-Individual or group of persons who are socially excluded.
-Individual or group of persons who are considered untouchables by majority communities.
+Individuals or groups of persons who are socially excluded.
+Individuals or groups of persons who are considered untouchables by majority communities.

 Adivasis are not considered a homogeneous population.
 Adivasis are blamed for the lack of advancement in society.
 They are also marginalised on the factors like social, economic, and political.